epitome-mvc/Epitome/README.md

 ---
 Each Collection prototype has that property that references a Model prototype constructor.
 When data is being received in raw format (so, simple Objects), Models are being created by instantiating the stored constructor object in `this.model`.

-## Epitome.Collection.Sync - API
+## Epitome.Collection.Sync

-The Sync Class is just a layer on top of the normal [Epitome.Collection](#epitome-collection-api).
+The Sync Class is just a layer on top of the normal [Epitome.Collection](#epitome-collection).
 It extends the default Collection prototype and adds a Request instance that can retrieve an Array of Model data from a server and add / update the Collection after.

 ### constructor (initialize)
 ---